Connect with us

 Recalling rumors of sick farmworkers, Texas health officials asked farmers, veterinarians, and local health departments to encourage testing.
 About 20 people with coughs, aches, irritated eyes, or other flu-like symptoms stepped forward to be swabbed.
 Those samples were shipped to the Centers for Disease Control and Prevention.
 All but one was negative for H5N1.
 On April 1, the CDC announced this year’s first case: a farmworker with an inflamed eye that cleared up within days.

 Thirteen dairy farms in the panhandle had been affected, said Brian Bohl, director of field operations at the Texas Animal Health Commission.
-Farmers that outbreaks among the herds last 30 to 45 days and most cows return to milking at their usual pace.
+Farmers report that outbreaks among the herds last 30 to 45 days and most cows return to milking at their usual pace.

 The observation hints that herds gain immunity, if temporarily.
 Indeed, early evidence shows that H5N1 triggers a protective antibody response in cattle, said Marie Culhane, a professor of veterinary population medicine at the University of Minnesota.
 Nonetheless, she and others remain uneasy because no one knows how the virus spreads, or what risk it poses to people working with cattle.